TechRahul20/TelegramScraper/README.md

 ## Upcoming updates

+1. Updating name and descriptions in print fuctions the launcher, etc.

-1. An option to export all data (from user, from user ID, to user, and to ID) OR simply exporting an edgelist for direct analysis.
+2. An option to export all data (from user, from user ID, to user, and to ID) OR simply exporting an edgelist for direct analysis.

-2. Updating all save files to generate unique names for each group/chat scraped.
+3. Updating all save files to generate unique names for each group/chat scraped.

 ## Known bugs